-Although it is technically possible for a client machine to obtain a license from a remote floating license server across a Wide Area Network (WAN), this is not a supported mode of operation for ARM development tools and you are strongly discouraged from attempting it.
+It is technically possible for a client machine to obtain a license from a remote floating license server across a Wide Area Network (WAN).
 When you set up your licensing system, ensure that client machines have access to local floating license servers across your Local Area Network (LAN).